nautobot/nautobot/nautobot/docs/installation/upgrading.md

 release notes under the release in which the change went into effect.

 !!! note
     As of Nautobot v1.2.0, Nautobot supports deferring (“scheduling”) Jobs.
-To facilitate this, a new serivce called `celery-beat-worker` was introduced.
+To facilitate this, a new service called `celery-beat-worker` is now required.
 Please review the [service installation documentation](./services.md) to find out how to set it up.

 ## Update Prerequisites to Required Versions